Protest happening outside of Florissant Police Department following viral video

 The video was first posted by Real STL News on Saturday.
 It’s from a Dellwood resident’s doorbell camera.
 It shows an unmarked Florissant police SUV striking a man who appeared to be running away and then he screamed as an officer gets on top of him to arrest him.
 It’s unclear which officer put the handcuffs on the man due to the view being partially obstructed by a car in the driveway.

-In the video, the man can be seen falling to the ground heard screaming, “I don’t have anything.”
+In the video, the man can be seen falling to the ground heard screaming, “I don’t have nothing.”

 The incident happened in the 9800 block of Eastdell Drive on June 2.